staniakm/android_budget_app/README.md

 Simple androi app created for fun.
-It consumes api provided by [rest api](https://github.com/staniakm/homeBudgetKotlinApi)
+It consumes data provided by [rest api](https://github.com/staniakm/homeBudgetKotlinApi)

+To fetch data from api Retrofit2 library is used